 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Zaozhuang air is currently 2.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Zaozhuang is currently 3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|

 |Wednesday, Nov 23|

 |Friday, Nov 25|